 A sprawling district just south of Downtown.
 Spend a perfect Austin day outdoors in Zilker Park – great hiking, biking and kayaking here.
 Bring a date and picnic while you listen to Blues on the Green, an annual summer concert series.
 Tons of apartments for rent nearby with great views of the park and the river.
 Students can find affordable houses and apartments for rent here.

 Quieter in the best way, Hyde Park is widely considered to be Austin’s first suburb.
-Single family houses and duplexes comprise most of Hyde Park’s built environment, though near the University of Texas you can find student apartments for rent.
+Single-family houses and duplexes comprise most of Hyde Park’s built environment, though near the University of Texas you can find the student-friendly apartment for rent.
 Dive bars can be found (and enjoyed) on Guadalupe street at the end of the district.

 A quiet suburb north of Downtown, Hancock is great for professionals who want a little retreat from the city.
 Not far from UT, it’s a good place to find student apartments for rent too.
 Austin’s oldest golf course is located here.
 Red River Cafe - a homey local eatery - is popular with families and students, and has superb key lime pie.

-Just minutes from UT, West University is Austin’s student metropolis.
-Studying is hungry work, so it's no surprise that there are plenty of eateries here - the choice of tacos is almost infinite, but for something a little different check out Fricano’s – artisan sandwiches and salads, to be washed down with ice cold beer.
-West University is the best place to find student apartments for rent in Austin.
+Just minutes from UT, West Campus is Austin’s student metropolis.
+Studying is hungry work, so it's no surprise that there are plenty of eateries here: the choice of tacos is almost infinite, but for something a little different, you should check out Fricano’s: artisan sandwiches and salads, to be washed down with ice cold beer.
+West Campus is the best place to find student apartments for rent in Austin.

 If you’re in love with Austin’s weirdness, North Burnet may seem a bit sterile.
 This swanky area offers an array of upscale amenities and luxury apartments for rent.
 The Domain, a large outdoor shopping complex, is the most notable landmark here.
 Many cafes and wine bars.

 An up and coming neighborhood for up-and-comers.
-Austin’s young professionals are finding apartments for rent in Brentwood.
+Young professionals from Austin are finding apartments for rent in Brentwood.
 This neighborhood is known for its nightlife and awesome restaurants.